 Pibwrlwyd is a friendly campus in a rural setting on the outskirts of the market town of Carmarthen which is also the commercial centre for a large and thriving area.
 The campus is home to a wide range of curriculum that spans further and higher education.
-Key activities on the campus include Art and Design, Animal Science, Automotive Engineering, Business and Management, Catering and Hospitality, Equine Studies, Teacher Training and Veterinary Nursing.
+Key activities on the campus include Art and Design, Animal Science, Automotive Engineering, Business and Management, Catering and Hospitality, Equine Studies, Leisure & Tourism, Teacher Training and Veterinary Nursing.
 All activities are well supported by resources and facilities including:

 The location, facilities and staff all create a close learning community on the campus where everyone is supportive and caring towards the students’ needs.